CryptoGing/Guide/docs/gettingSetup/piAppPlatform/piSDK.md

 }
 {% endhighlight %}

-Security Note: The Pioneer information obtained with this method, `uid` and `accessToken`, should not be saved to your backend and should only be used for presentation logic (e.g displaying the Pioneer’s username).
-Send them to your backend and then verify the Pioneer's identity by requesting the /me endpoint from your backend, using the `accessToken` obtained with this method.
-The return from the /me endpoint will contain the `uid` for the Pioneer or will result in an error code if the Access Token is not found.
-Pi Platform APIs are covered in depth on the <a href="../piAPIs">Pi Platform APIs</a> page of this guide.
+Security Note: The Pioneer information obtained with this method, `uid` and `accessToken`, should not be saved to your database and should only be used for presentation logic (e.g displaying the Pioneer’s username).
+Pass them to your backend and then verify the Pioneer's identity by requesting the `/me` endpoint of the Pi Platform APIs, using the `accessToken` obtained with this method.
+The return from the `/me` endpoint will contain the `uid` for the Pioneer or will result in an error code if the Access Token is not found or valid.
+Pi Platform APIs are covered in depth on the <a href="../PiAppPlatformAPIs">Pi App Platform APIs</a> page of this guide.

 #### Pioneer Approval
 When a Pioneer visits the app for the first time they will be presented a popup asking for permission to share their information with the app.
 Each scope requested will appear to the Pioneer and the Pioneer can choose to "Allow" or "Cancel" the request.
 When deciding what scopes to request its best to limit to only the needed scopes for core functionality of the app.
 Asking for too much information could result in Pioneers declining the request to share information with your app.

+The screen presented to Pioneers when visiting an app for the first time:
 <img title="Pioneer Authenticate Request" alt="Popup request to share a Pioneer's information with an App" src="../../../../assets/images/authenticateRequestPermission.png" style="width:250px;height:300px;">

 The app will not receive any information from Pi until the Pioneer approves this request.
 If the Pioneer fails to respond to the request then it will time out and the app will not be sent the requested information.
 The Pioneer will need to reload the page and then confirm their decision.